 Directions

-Your next stop is Riddarholmen Church (8) which is just down the street on Birger Jarls torg.
-You’ll be walking a distance of 50 m.
+Your next stop is Riddarholmen Church (8).
+Head south-east on Birger Jarls Torg.
+You’ll be walking a distance of 60 m.

 8. Riddarholm Church